 Our Curriculum Intent

-At Aloeric Primary School, our intent this year is to design a broad and balanced curriculum based upon the needs of our children, which builds upon their strengths, celebrates their uniqueness and challenges them to do and become more.
+At Aloeric Primary School, our intent is to teach a broad and balanced enquiry led curriculum based upon the needs of our children, which builds upon their strengths, celebrates their uniqueness and challenges them to do and become more.

-We aim to design a memorable curriculum which recognises and builds upon prior learning and knowledge and is increasingly enquiry led.
+We aim to design a memorable curriculum which recognises and builds upon prior learning and knowledge,with increasingly challenging enquiries.
 Our intent is to provide meaningful first hand learning experiences in and out of the classroom and develop more opportunities to appreciate and participate in the arts and a widening range of sports.